 Capital Community College provides a variety of financial aid programs in the form of scholarships, grants, loans and jobs to eligible students.
 The amount and type of aid received is dependent upon the student’s financial need as well as annual federal and state allocations.
-Please note that due to recent changes in federal legislation, effective July 1, 2010 the Stafford Loan Program was replaced with the Federal Direct Loan Program.
-For the Fall 2010 semester the processing of student loans has been delayed.
-For those students who qualify, you will be notified as soon as possible.

 Financial Aid Office personnel are available to assist students in all phases of the financial aid process and in the financial planning aspects of higher education.
 They will answer any questions pertaining to financial aid and give counsel as needed.

 In order to receive financial aid, students must: